Nondairy-Creamer/multicolor_cellID_for_calcium_recording/README.md

 https://www.hobertlab.org/neuropal/
 Note that there are separate manuals for NeuroPAL w and w/o GCaMP (OH15500 and OH15262) Once done:
-Analysis > Save ID Info > Click yes on re-ID if you haven't recently
+Analysis > Save ID Info > Click yes on re-ID pop-up if you haven't recently

 Step 4
 Run align_multicolor_to_calcium_imaging